michaelstrojny1/BucherDCU_Simulink/README.md

 The **Bucher DCU** is a PMSM Vector Control Inverter.
 This repository contains a simulation of the inverter and a PDF describing the mathematical models used.
 Please see **Datasheet.pdf** for the Bucher DCU datasheet.
 You should read **Bucher_DCU_Math_And_Theory.pdf** start to finish to understand the math behind the simulation and what each simulation parameter does.

 We implement the DCU as a Matlab Function Block.
 All parameters are doubles.
 The load torque, torque command and speed command are double time series (2xN matrix) and hv_ok is a boolean double.
 Units are: seconds, amps, volts, ohms, henries, farads, rad/s, Nm and kgm^2.
-Please copy the DCU Implementation (excluding the demonstration runner at the top) within the Bucher_DCU_MLX_Demo.mlx file into a Matlab Function block in your Simulink Simulation.
-You can use the demonstration runner within Bucher_DCU_MLX_Demo.mlx to play around with the DCU and potentially debug it if you choose to modify the script.
+Please copy the DCU Implementation (excluding the demonstration runner at the top) within the **Bucher_DCU_MLX_Demo.mlx** file into a Matlab Function block in your Simulink Simulation.
+You can use the demonstration runner within Bucher_DCU_MLX_Demo.mlx to play around with the DCU and potentially debug it if you choose to modify the simulation dynamics.

 **Quick Background On Vector Control PMSM Inverters**